A visit to the Devil’s Chimney in Sligo (after heavy rainfall!) is hard to beat.

 1. Location

-The waterfall is on the Sligo/Leitrim border in the Glencar valley, a mere stone’s throw from the more famous Glencar waterfall.
+The Devil’s Chimney is located in the Glencar Valley on the Sligo Leitrim border, a short drive from Glencar Lake and Glencar waterfall.
 It’s a 15-minute drive from Sligo Town, 20 minutes from Rosses Point, 25 minutes from Strandhill and a short 30-minute spin from Mullaghmore.

 2. Only visible at certain times